Professor-G/MicroLIA/docs/source/Examples.rst

     :align: center
 |

-We can also visalize the optimization results:
+We can also visualize the optimization results:

 .. code-block:: python